ROBINADC/SFTP-Test-Client/README.md

 Subsystem       sftp    internal-sftp
 ```

-For concurrent test using multiple threads, change the below line:
+For concurrent test using multiple threads, to avoid probabilistic connect rejection, change the below line:

 ```bash
 MaxStartups     10:30:100